 - Wag the Director: Paul Eddington, a firm believer in nuclear disarmament, once convinced the writers to rework the script of a Yes, Prime Minister episode that he believed was rather too flippant about nuclear war.

 - Written-In Infirmity: In Yes, Prime Minister you might notice that in the later episodes especially, Jim Hacker spends much of the show sitting still behind his desk or in his armchair at home.
-This is because at the time of filming, Paul Eddington was in the early stages of the T cell lymphoma that eventually killed him, and the episodes were written to be as comfortable for him to perform as possible.
+This is because at the time of filming, Paul Eddington was suffering from T-cell lymphomanote and the episodes were written to be as comfortable for him to perform as possible.

 Trivia / Yes, Minister